-Use Flatten Clip or Flatten Elastique to flatten the audio clip, rendering all the edits and regions within the clip bounds to a new audio clip in a single audio file.
-See Addenda > Updates in Force 3.0.5 > New Features > Flatten Clip for more information.
+Use Flatten Clip or Flatten Elastique to flatten the audio clip when transport playback is stopped, rendering all the edits and regions within the clip bounds to a new audio clip in a single audio file.
+The Elastique Pro algorithm can be used for time-stretching or pitch-shifting, providing higher-quality results with less artifacts than Force's standard algorithm.